Any time a mechanism requires superior barrier and bonding features, gaskets are ideal. However, these handy devices are far from one-size-fits-all.

 - Acoustic insulation

 You can find polyurethane foam in both fire retardant and anti-static forms.
-While it's normally available as a light, charcoal gray you can also request custom colors to fit your application.
+While it's typically available as a light, charcoal gray, you can also request custom colors to fit your application.
 You can also affix pressure-sensitive adhesive backing and other special coatings onto these gaskets as required.

-Foam gaskets are also available in polyethylene form.
+Foam gaskets are also available in polyethylene foam tape.
 While all polyethylene is closed cell, this foam is usually available in two configurations:

 - Expanded polyethylene foam